SCCapstone/MVB/index.md

 * Scroll to **XR Settings** and choose **Oculus** within the **Virtual Reality SDKs** box (Make sure **Virtual Reality SDK** is ticked)

 ### Setup Android Debug Bridge (adb)
-**This step is required to get the app onto the GO
+**This step is *required* to get the app onto the Oculus Go

 * Download and install the [Occulus Go ADB Driver](https://developer.oculus.com/downloads/package/oculus-go-adb-drivers/)
 * Unzip the file and Right click on the **.inf file** and **install.

 ### Connecting the Oculus Go to Build
-* Connect Go to PC via USB
+* Connect the Oculus Go to PC via USB
-* Run `adb devices` to make sure your Go has been connected.
+* Run `adb devices` to make sure the Oculus Go has been connected
 * In Unity, go to **File > Build Settings** and Build your scenes
 * Save your APK somewhere for your builds and copy that build to where you installed the ADB from last step
 * then **Run** `adb install [buildname].apk